Drosophila melanogaster as a Model Organism

 Harvard Medical School Drosophila RNAi Screening Center (DRSC): A specialized facility providing high-throughput RNAi screening resources.
 Website: fgr.hms.harvard.edu

-Boster Bio: Offers a deeply discounted $600 custom antibody service particularly for researchers working with model organisms like Drosophila.
+Boster Bio: In addition to off-the-shelf anti-Drosophila antibodies, Boster Bio offers a deeply discounted $600 custom antibody service particularly for researchers working with model organisms like Drosophila.

 Conferences